danielphelps/SAPSMB2019OrlandoHackathon/README.md

 reaction to items in a Business One database.
 This program is adapted from the "cfDemoSummit18" example provided by the B1SA team.

-The ui is built with create-react-app, and the python scripts uses a library built on top of TensorFlow and opencv.
+The ui is built with create-react-app, and the python scripts use a library built on top of TensorFlow and opencv.

 You can substitute the images for whatever you like in `ui/src/Items.jsx` by providing a list of dictionaries each containing a key `U_ImageURL`.